xibosignage/xibo-manual/source/en/media_module_localvideo.md

 Video scaling and RTSP streams are only supported on the Android, webOS and Tizen Players.
 Use the HLS Widget to show compatible video streams on Window and Linux Players.

 {/tip}

+{tip}
+ The number of RTSP streams you can show on one Layout is dependent on the device being used.
+{/tip}